imgproxy/imgproxy/docs/presets.md

 http://imgproxy.example.com/unsafe/thumbnail:blurry:watermarked/plain/http://example.com/images/curiosity.jpg@png
 ```

-All othe URL formats are disabled in this mode.
+All other URL formats are disabled in this mode.

+## Exclude presets from URL signature validation

+Setting `IMGPROXY_EXCLUDE_PRESETS_FROM_SIGNATURE` as `true` excludes the presets segment of the URL path from signature validation.
+Note that this only works when `IMGPROXY_ONLY_PRESETS` is set to `true`.
+Thus, you can use a single digitally signed URL for fetching multiple pre-defined formats of the same image URL.